cosmos/mainnet/GENESIS.md

 go run main.go
 ```

-A few lines of text should be printed, followed by two lines listing the total address count and total ATOM supply, and `genesis.json` should be written.
+A few lines of text should be printed, followed by three lines listing the total address count, total ATOM supply, and total gentx count, and `genesis.json` should be written.

 Each subcomponent can be verified according to the `README.md` and `main.go` files
 in the respective directory under `accounts`.